 Delicious Cheddar & Ale Bratwurst soup perfect for those chilly evenings.
 Who else likes easy dinner recipes for busy nights?

-A couple of months ago I spent four days in Germany exploring the Romantic Road through Bavaria.
+A couple of months ago I spent four days in Bavaria exploring the Romantic Road, including one of my favorite walled cities, Dinkelsbühl, Germany.
 Exploring a country through food is my favorite way to travel, and the cuisine in Germany is one of the reasons people love to visit.

 I remember going to southwest Germany with Viking Cruises a few years ago, and eating Black Forest Cake in the Black Forest.
 What an experience!
 We chose to do a Viking Cruise with our family to celebrate our daughter’s big birthdays and our 25th anniversary, and we made such incredible memories.